Discover the big disconnects in performance management today in the 2024 State of Performance Enablement report.

 Goals and metrics make the purpose of the training and how success will be measured clear for both the trainee and the company.

 For example, an employee new to search engine optimization may have a short-term goal of taking an online SEO overview course.
-A long-term goal for that employee might be learning to use the SEO platform’s tools to conduct keyword research.
+A long-term goal for that employee might be learning to create SEO content and use the online marketing tools to conduct keyword research.

 Desired skills and competencies